aquefir/hinterlib/README.md

 ## Footnotes

-Hinterlib, Hinterlib/Neopolitan, and/or unilib v1.x were released under
+Versions 1.x of Hinterlib, Hinterlib/Neopolitan, and/or unilib were
-the BSD-2-Clause licence.
+released under the BSD-2-Clause licence.

 Starting with version 2.0, Hinterlib is now available under version 1.1 of the Artisan Software Licence.
 See the COPYING file for full terms.